Ready to find the perfect college degree?

-Strong communication skills: Since much of the day is spent working with patients, demonstrating proper exercises, and explaining treatment programs, it is important for a physical therapist to have strong communication skills.
-It is also important for a physical therapist to be upbeat, positive, and a strong motivator in order to encourage their patients to complete a given task.
+Strong communication skills: Much of the day is spent working with patients, demonstrating proper exercises and explaining treatment programs.
+It’s important for a physical therapist to have strong communication skills.
+A physical therapist must be upbeat, positive, and a strong motivator in order to encourage their patients to complete a given task.
 Physical therapists should also be good listeners, as they must address patient concerns.

 Strong time-management skills: Physical therapists see more than one patient in a day.
 In fact, some physical therapists may treat more than one patient at a time.
 In order to offer the best care, strong time-management skills are necessary.
-In addition to offering appropriate patient care, physical therapists must complete administrative and billing tasks, document patient progress, and handle any insurance issues that may arise.
+In addition to offering appropriate patient care, physical therapists must:

 Earnings Potential for Physical Therapists

-Work in healthcare can be as financially rewarding as it is personally fulfilling, with professionals in the field earning an average of over $2.6 million during their working lifetimes.
+Work in healthcare can be as financially rewarding as it is personally fulfilling.
+Professionals in the field earn an average of over $2.6 million during their working lifetimes.
 Physical therapists, in particular, enjoy high earnings potential.
 According to the Bureau of Labor Statistics (BLS), the median annual wage for physical therapists is $91,010.
 While the lowest 10% earn an average of $63,530 or less, the highest 10% earn over $126,000 per year.

 Earnings may also vary by geographic location.
 The Occupational Employment and Wage Statistics data published by BLS indicates five top-paying states for physical therapists.
 This means that physical therapists working in any one of these states can expect higher-than-average earnings.
 In some cases, PTs working in these states see 15k-20k more than the average pay for this occupation.

 Certain metropolitan areas also offer high wages for physical therapists.
 Metro areas in California, Arizona, and Nevada are among the top-paying metropolitan areas for physical therapists.
 According to BLS, the top-paying metro area for PTs is El Centro, California.
 In this region, physical therapists earn an annual mean wage of $143,500, which is over $52,000 more than the average earnings for this occupation.
 Modesto, California also offers high earnings for PTs.
 In this California metro area, physical therapists see an annual mean wage of $123,370.
-Other high-paying metro areas for PTs include Visalia-Porterville, California; Bakersfield, California; and Yuma, Arizona.
+Other high-paying metro areas for PTs include:

 Job Outlook for Physical Therapists

 In addition, more physical therapists will be needed due to the increasing number of chronic conditions, such as obesity and diabetes.
-Both conditions have grown more prevalent today than in recent years, and as a result, more PTs will be needed to help patients maintain mobility.
+Both conditions have grown more prevalent today than in recent years.
+As as a result, more PTs will be needed to help patients maintain mobility.